Defines a credential policy to be used for resource requests that are made using WebRequest and its derived classes.

 This policy allows credentials to be sent only if the requested resource is in the same domain as the client that is making the request.
 For many applications this is the optimal policy because it prevents network credentials from being sent with requests for resources that are not on the intranet.

-ICredentialPolicy policies are invoked only if the WebRequest or the WebProxy that is associated with the request has credentials that are not a null reference (Nothing in Visual Basic).
+ICredentialPolicy policies are invoked only if the WebRequest or the WebProxy that is associated with the request has credentials that are not null.
 Setting this policy has no effect on requests that do not specify credentials.

 This policy affects all instances of WebRequest with non-null credentials in the current application domain.
 The policy cannot be overridden on individual requests.